Quick start tutorial

 Work with your data

-Follow the procedures below to attach a .csv file and perform basic analytics on its data.
+Follow the procedure below to attach a .csv file and perform basic analytics on its data.
+For this, you will need a .cvs file with a table in it.

 Prepare your dataset

-Attach the downloaded dataset to your notebook by dragging it into the editor.
+Attach your .csv file to your notebook simply by dragging it into the editor.

 View your data as a table